SyrineB11/BAC-GAME/README.md

  for (int i=0;i<numplayer;i++)
  {if (P.get_theme()=="cinema")
      {cout<<"****the first lettre is****    :"<<P.getL()<<endl;
-      cout<<"u choosed the theme cinema"<<endl;
+      cout<<"you did chose the theme cinema"<<endl;
-      cout<<"the theme cinema contains 4 colmn";
+      cout<<"the theme cinema contains 4 columns";
         do
-          { cout<<"choose the colomn you want to write in  C1: for Movies// C2: for actors // C3 :for actress //C4 for Prizes";
+          { cout<<"chose the column you want to write in  C1: for Movies// C2: for actors // C3 :for actress //C4 for Prizes";
             cin>> attricinema;
             if (attricinema=="C1")
               {